ddnexus/elastics-doc/source/doc/5-flex-rails/1-overview.md

 gem 'flex-rails'
 {% endhighlight %}

 > __Temporary Note__: The `patron` gem currently available on rubygem (v0.4.18) is missing the support for sending data with delete queries.
 As the result it fails with the `delete_by_query` elasticsearch API, when the query is the request body and not the param.
-If you want full support until a new version will be pushed to rubygems, you should use the master branch of the `patron` gem, or switch to the `rest-client` gem.
+If you want full support until a new version will be pushed to rubygems, you should download [patron-0.4.18.flex.gem](/patron-0.4.18.flex.gem), install it with `gem install /path/to/patron-0.4.18.flex.gem --local` and be sure your app will use that version, or switch to the `rest-client` gem.

 ### 2. Run `bundle install`